 Get some help

 Find an organisation with a proven track record of placing teachers in quality schools.
-The growth in international schools around the world has been massive – currently, there are over 13,000 international schools, although fewer than a quarter of those offer overseas-hire contracts.
+The growth in international schools around the world has been massive – currently, there are over 13,000 international schools, although fewer than a quarter of those offer overseas hire contracts.
 Conditions and benefits vary greatly.
-You need someone who can help you sort out which schools are worth applying for and someone who will look after you if times get tough.
-The Search Associates comprehensive database is a great way to find out more about international schools.
+You need someone who can help you sort out which schools are worth applying to and someone who will look after you if times get tough.
+The Search Associates comprehensive database is a great way to find out more about international schools and your personal associate is always available for advice – even once you have a new job.

 Or go it alone